justinmjoseph2/bookstore/README.md

 Create these tables on your local server and copy the entire manybooks folder to the appropriate localhost directory. now you are all set to go...

+In the end, create a folder named 'uploads'.
+Within the 'uploads' folder, create another folder named 'pdf'.
+This folder will hold the books and cover images uploaded by the admin and the user.